btan/newsconverter/README.md

 # News Crawler and Converter
-## An utitilites tool to help convert rich HTML page to simple page so that it can display as user-friendly page in any 6 inches reader
+## An utitily tool to help convert rich HTML page to simple page so that it can display as user-friendly page in any 6 inches reader

 It is a code snippet to show the ideas how to read news in properly formatted ebook reader.